qa-io-vn/qa.io.vn/_draft/cicd/jenkins/2022-07-31-jenkins_installation.md

 title:  "Jenkins - Installation"
 author: toronto22
 categories: [ Jenkins, CICD]
-image: assets/images/6.jpg
+image: assets/images/jenkins/jenkins-banner.png
 ---

-As an automation tester, I want to compare two objects to prove those are equal or not.
+As an automation tester, I want to use Jenkins tools to setup my CICD job.
+To do that, I need to install the jenkins tools.
-To do that, I can use function of AssertJ library (`assertj-core`) to compare two objects field by field.

-## Assertion example:
+## Assertion example